Jbleezy/BO1-Reimagined/README.md

 * Fog option
 * Weapon cycle delay option
 * Options to enable/disable timer, zombie counter, zone names, and character names
+* Option to choose which gamemode you want to play, including random which includes every gamemode except survival
-* Option for random map rotation on versus gamemodes
+* Option for random map rotation on versus gamemodes (automatically loads new map after intermission screen)

 ## Weapons
 * All bullet damage (except for shotguns) will now deal full damage through multiple enemies and thin walls